bufbuild/buf/README.md

 * [`buf lint`][lint_usage]
 * [`buf registry`][bsr_usage] (for using the [BSR])

+## CLI breaking change policy

+Our policy is to _never_ make breaking changes within a version of the CLI.
+Now that `buf` has reached a stable version 1.0, you can expect no breaking changes until v2.0.
+But because we plan on never releasing a v2.0, we will likely never break the `buf` CLI.

+## Goals

+[Buf]'s goal is to replace the current paradigm of API development, centered around REST/JSON, with a **schema-driven** paradigm.
+Defining APIs using an [IDL] provides numerous benefits over REST/JSON, and [Protocol Buffers][protobuf] (or Protobuf) is by far the most stable and widely adopted IDL in the industry, and we've chosen to build on this incredibly stable foundation rather than creating a new IDL from scratch.

+But despite its technical merits, actually _using_ Protobuf has been far more challenging than it needs to be.
+The Buf CLI and the [BSR](#the-buf-schema-registry) are the cornerstones of our effort to change that for good and to make Protobuf reliable and easy to use for service owners and clients alike—in other words, to create a **modern Protobuf ecosystem**.

+While we intend to incrementally improve on the `buf` CLI and the [BSR](#the-buf-schema-registry), we're confident that the basic groundwork for such an ecosystem is _already_ in place.

 ## The Buf Schema Registry

 The [Buf Schema Registry][bsr] (BSR) is a SaaS platform for managing your Protobuf APIs.
-It provides a centralized registry for all of your Protobuf assets, including not just your `.proto` files but also [plugins] and code generation [templates].
-Although the BSR provides an intuitive browser UI, the `buf` CLI enables you to perform most BSR-related tasks, such as [pushing] Protobuf sources to the registry and managing [users] and [repositories].
+It provides a centralized registry and a single source of truth for all of your Protobuf assets, including not just your `.proto` files but also [plugins] and code generation [templates].
+Although the BSR provides an intuitive browser UI, `buf` enables you to perform most BSR-related tasks from the command line, such as [pushing] Protobuf sources to the registry and managing [users] and [repositories].
+The BSR is currently in [**beta**][bsr_post].

-The BSR is purely opt-in.
+> The BSR is purely opt-in.
 We've made the core [features] of the `buf` CLI available to _all_ Protobuf users.

 ## Next steps